Getting Started: Creating Your Publication

-To ensure high quality publications for the university, editorial and design services requires a planning meeting with the client when initiating a job.
+To ensure high quality publications for the university, creative services requires a planning meeting with the client when initiating a job.
 At that time, the director will discuss details concerning the project and develop a reasonable production schedule.
-Before the client visits editorial and design services to discuss the project, he or she may find it helpful to consider these questions.
+Before the client visits creative services to discuss the project, he or she may find it helpful to consider these questions.
 All of the issues will be discussed in the initial interview, and the staff can be helpful in determining answers which are unclear.

 - Who is the target audience?

 - What goal or action is the publication to accomplish?

 - Will this publication highlight what is unique about your program, department or college?

 - How many copies of the publication will need to be printed?